 The monitor itself runs entirely on your two iPhones.
 Cry detection, the offline Bluetooth link, two-way talk, and the live video stream never leave your devices in plaintext.

-Both AI features require explicit user consent on first use — Apple requires this for any third-party AI in baby-care apps, and we agree with it.
+Scene understanding requires explicit user consent on first use — Apple requires this for any third-party AI in baby-care apps, and we agree with it.

 Frequently asked questions